holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 4.2 Anchor Circle

 Upon adopting this Constitution, the Ratifiers must establish an initial Circle to express the overall Purpose of the Organization.
 This **_“Anchor Circle”_** becomes the broadest Circle in the Organization, and automatically controls all Domains that the Organization itself controls.
+The Anchor Circle has no Super-Circle, and does not elect a Rep Link.

-#### 4.2.1 Links to the Anchor Circle
+#### 4.2.1 Lead Link for the Anchor Circle

-The Ratifiers may appoint an initial Lead Link of the Anchor Circle.

-Alternatively, the Ratifiers may leave the Anchor Circle without a Lead Link, and create one or more initial Cross Links to the Anchor Circle in lieu of a Lead Link.
+The Ratifiers may either appoint a Lead Link for the Anchor Circle, or leave the Anchor Circle without a Lead Link.

-#### 4.2.2 Acting Without a Lead Link

-If the Anchor Circle has no Lead Link, all decisions that normally require Lead Link authority become valid outputs of the Circle’s Governance Process.
-Any Role within the Circle may thus exercise Lead Link authority by proposing a decision as a Governance change for the Circle, using the process and rules in Article 3.
+If the Ratifiers leave the Anchor Circle without a Lead Link, all decisions that normally require Lead Link authority become valid outputs of the Circle’s Governance Process.
+Any Role within the Circle may thus exercise Lead Link authority operationally by making a Proposal via the Circle's Governance Process.

 Further, in an Anchor Circle with no Lead Link, the authority Roles normally have to impact undelegated Circle Domains is revoked.
-Instead, the Circle’s Roles may only impact its Domains if a Policy explicitly allows the impact, or, alternatively, by proposing the action using the Circle’s Governance Process, exactly as described above for exercising Lead Link authority.
+Instead, the Circle’s Roles may only impact its Domains if a Policy explicitly allows the impact, or, alternatively, by making a Proposal to allow a specific impact using the Circle’s Governance Process.

 #### 4.2.3 Organization’s Purpose

-The Anchor Circle is automatically accountable for discovering and expressing the Purpose of the overall Organization.
 The Purpose of the Organization is the deepest creative potential it can sustainably express in the world, given all of the constraints acting upon it and everything available to it.
 That includes its history, current capacities, available resources, Partners, character, culture, business structure, brand, market awareness, and all other relevant resources or factors.

-The Anchor Circle’s Lead Link inherits this Accountability by default, and may capture and update the Purpose to express this Accountability.

-If the Anchor Circle has no Lead Link, this Accountability automatically falls upon each Cross Link to the Anchor Circle instead, and any of them may update the Purpose by proposing the update via the Circle’s Governance Process.
+The Lead Link of the Anchor Circle is accountable for discovering the Purpose of the Organization, and controls this Purpose definition as a Domain of the Lead Link Role.
+If the Anchor Circle has no Lead Link, this Accountability is retained by the Ratifiers until delegated to a Role within the Circle, and the Domain is held by the Anchor Circle itself.

 #### 4.2.4 Updating the Anchor Circle